AdhamMagdyA/hemex-curriculum/tracks/backend-development/3-ecommerce-full-project/README.md

 #### Authentication & User Management
 1. As a customer, I want to register with email/OTP so I can access my account securely
 2. As a user, I want to log in with JWT tokens so I can access protected endpoints
-3. As an admin, I want to create users an assign them roles so I can restrict sensitive operations
+3. As an admin, I want to create users and assign them roles so I can restrict sensitive operations
 4. As a user, I want to update my profile so I can keep my information current

 #### Product Catalog